Updated article originally published November 18, 2020.

 For years, experts debated whether the traditional grading system works the way it should.
 Many even argued that the system feels fundamentally broken.

-Whether you’re teaching an Advanced Calculus course that focuses on the tangible equation, or an undergraduate film study elective, the answer is the same: how do you strike a balance when it comes to assessing your students?
-How do you effectively collect the student work and grade it effectively without resorting to multiple-choice exams?
+Whether you’re teaching an Advanced Calculus course that focuses on the tangible equation, or an undergraduate film study elective, the question is the same: how do you strike a balance when it comes to assessing your students?
+How do you effectively collect student work and grade it effectively without resorting to multiple-choice exams?

 The traditional grading system relies on some familiar elements—quizzes, test scores, homework submissions, classroom participation and regular attendance.
 However, grading with this criteria is dependent on the physical presence and involvement of students and instructors.

 Remote teaching involves being heavily dependent on technology which is not always perfect.
 Instructors need to be able to adapt to potential technical constraints while also figuring out how to go about grading tests and assignments.

 How do instructors and faculty accurately assess assignments submitted by students, filtering the Wikipedia or internet-sourced answers from the original analysis from a student’s mind?
 How do instructors reach students who don’t have access to high-speed internet and a suitable computer?

 It’s important to remember that your teaching methods need to be adjusted for online marking to be effective.
 The way you instruct your students online won’t be the same as teaching them in person.
 You have to account for technical difficulties, learning challenges faced by individual students, file management and more.

 Two of the most recognized forms of fair online grading are pass/fail basis grading and the option to drop a course with no academic penalty.